prashjet/popkinmocks/docs/source/user/moments_prob_func.md

 which are all wrappers around the underlying methods `get_central_moment` and `get_noncentral_moment`.

 Rules for constructing valid input strings are similar to those given [above](dist_strings).
 One difference is that moments are only defined for distributions over one variable i.e. it makes sense to talk about the variance of $p(z)$ but not of $p(t,z)$ since we don't know whether the variance is with respect to $t$ or $z$.
 For this reason `get_variance('z')` is valid while `get_variance('tz')` is not.
-Similarly, conditional moments work for distributions with a single dependent variable only.
+Higher order cross-moments (e.g. covariance) will be implemented in the future.

-In general, the returned moments are scalar if the input distribution is marginal, or has the same shape as the conditioners if the input distribution is conditional.
-There is an exception is for the vector variable $\textbf{x}=(x_1,x_2)$, which will return two values corresponding to $(x_1, x_2)$,
+In general, the returned moment is scalar if the input distribution is marginal, or has the same shape as the conditioners if the input distribution is conditional.
+There is an exception for the vector variable $\textbf{x}=(x_1,x_2)$, which will return two values corresponding to $(x_1, x_2)$,

 ```{code-cell}
 mean_x = galaxy.get_mean('x')